Featured

 What about CPA?

-This system is gaining popularity slowly.
-It seems to be the fairest system of all three methods, especially when selling a product or service.
 Both Google and Yahoo are leaning towards changing their CPC system into a more fair and measurable CPA system.
 Google has recently launched Google Analytics and Google’s version of PayPal (Google Checkout) – which is a positive and firm step toward its CPA plans.

 Selling ad space on your website – how much can you charge?